Adobe CC 2019 Licensing and Activations

 - More info

 Until CC 2018 licensing expires in January 2020, functionality on computers that still have CC 2018 or older apps installed will not change; see above.
+After the license expires, installations of Adobe apps that are CC 2018 or older will either cease to function, or usage of these will be considered against the terms of the university's license agreement with Adobe.

 If a computer has CC 2019 apps installed you can expect to see sign-in prompts when opening CC apps for the first time on that computer.
 If you've signed in to activate CC apps on two computers already, signing into a third will prompt you to de-activate one of the previously activated computers.
 Computers that have been activated will not require any further sign-ins, unless you deactivate them or manually sign out afterward.